We all love a 3-day weekend; bank holidays are always a cause for excitement.

 In reality, most employees on a four-day week will most likely be expected to work the same 40-hour weeks, but in four days instead of five.
 In this case, shifts might be extended to 10 hours.

 Longer days could have a significant effect on your employees' stress levels and therefore their overall wellbeing and productivity.
-And although the theory is that more time away from work benefits an employee’s work life balance, by working extra hard during their new ‘working week’, they may find that their work-life balance actually takes a hit.
+Although the theory is that more time away from work benefits an employee’s work-life balance, by working extra hard during their new ‘working week’, they may find that their work-life balance actually takes a hit.